| David Crosby - Mojo, 2012

 British guy named Clem Floyd on Well Street, right in the middle of it

+all.
 I was singing at Old Town North and Mother Blues.
 I was trying to quit

 smoking, and the way I figured to quit was to buy a quarter-pound of pot,